Abang Johari: Ministerial roles

 When Abdul Taib resigned as Chief Minister in 2014, Abang Johari was considered a potential successor, but Adenan Satem was appointed instead.
 Adenan and Abang Johari had a longstanding personal connection.
 In 2016, after Barisan Nasional's victory, Abang Johari was appointed Deputy Chief Minister and held the portfolios of Minister of Tourism, Arts and Culture, and Minister of Housing and Urbanisation.

-Chief Minister / Premier of Sarawak (2017–present)
+Chief ministership and premiership (2017–present)

+Appointment

 On 11 January 2017, six months after the state election, Adenan died of a heart attack at the Sarawak Heart Centre in Kota Samarahan.
 His death was announced by Abang Johari at a press conference, during which he provided information about the funeral arrangements.
 Following Adenan's death, Abang Johari, Douglas Uggah Embas and Awang Tengah Ali Hasan were identified as possible successors due to their positions as deputy presidents of the ruling party.
 The party delayed discussions on the appointment of a new chief minister during the mourning period.